 We believe in our technology; Digital Aerolus is unlocking the 50% of the world that up until now has not been accessible to exploration by commercial UAVs that don’t know how to navigate stably without signals from earth-orbit satellites.
 We’re deploying Aertos UAVs with proprietary Folded Geometry flight Code to fly indoor and underground missions – – in mines, warehouses, and power plants, and around dense instructure that defeats other commercial inspection drones.

 In the 3-camera video stream below, the Aertos 120 drone conducts several slow passes inside the facility’s large room to complete a sustained 6+-min. flight mission examining pipes, tanks, and infrastructure.
+(Note that the PiP FPV cam image is continuous to illustrate the duration of this sustained flight.)
 The payload includes 2 onboard hi-res cams: a Foxeer Predator Micro FPV, and a gimbal-mounted Garmin VIRB Ultra 30.

 This mission was a success.
 While we did not discover any steam leaks on this particular flight, we demonstrated the reliability of our technology and earned the respect and trust of the facility team.
-They’ve invited us to return and conduct deeper missions that will help the company.
-Stand by for more.
-Perfect!
+They’ve invited us to return and conduct further missions that will help the facility and the company.

 Some Digital Aerolus team members attended the AUVSI Xponential 2018 show in Denver.
 Drones, unmanned aerial vehicles, and growing relationships and friendships were the order of the week.